 Griffith is particularly looking forward to Seckin’s presentation, tentatively titled “In Bed With The Beast” because she has long suffered from endometriosis and says, to date, she has had nine surgeries in all.
 Her plight inspired her to launch MIT’s Center for Gynepathology Research where she and co-chair Dr. Keith Isaacson have collaborated on endometriosis-related research together since 2009.

 MIT as the birthplace of untold number of innovations

 “I think MIT is a place that is important to have events like this.
 People pay attention.
 MIT, you think of it as a nerdy place with a bunch of guys.
 I think it’s important for the guys to see this disease.
 It brings new research people into the endometriosis universe, and we need that so badly.”

-"I am most honored to join MIT for what will surely be an informative and interactive weekend," says Seckin.
-"MIT is the birthplace of an untold number of innovations, and as such, I plan an exciting presentation on endometriosis to present to my peers in hopes of spreading further endometriosis awareness, discussing disease etiology and progression, proper surgical techniques, and spurring improvements in the realm of women's reproductive health."
+“I am most honored to join MIT for what will surely be an informative and interactive weekend,” says Seckin.
+“MIT is the birthplace of an untold number of innovations.
+I plan an exciting talk on endometriosis to present to my peers in hopes of spreading further endometriosis awareness, discussing disease etiology and progression, proper surgical techniques, and spurring improvements in the realm of women’s reproductive health.”

-This is the first time that Seckin has been invited to attend the prestigious event.
-According to the Open Endoscopy Forum's website, other speaker's topics of discussion will include, “What can we learn about the patient’s brain, stress, and mood from a wristband?” and "What can surgeons learn from astronauts?”
+This is the first time that Seckin has been invited to attend the prestigious event. other speaker’s topics of discussion will include, “What can we learn about the patient’s brain, stress, and mood from a wristband?” and “What can surgeons learn from astronauts?”